TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/turbo_drive.md

 While most link requests are issued as GET requests, forms are different.
 You often submit forms as a POST, PATCH or DELETE request in order to manipulate some data that lives on the server.

-Turbo Drive intercepts all Form Submissions by default and submits them itself to the server on your behalf.
-What you must keep in mind going forwards into the form lessons is that when Turbo expects the server usually to return an HTTP status of HTTP 303.
-This is a redirect response.
+Turbo Drive intercepts all Form Submissions by default and submits them to the server on your behalf.
+As we advance into the form lessons, you must remember that Turbo expects the server to return an HTTP status of HTTP 303 or, in other words, a redirect.

 Think of it like this, after you submit a form usually you want to do be directed somewhere afterwards.
 That could be back to the same page with a blank form ready for another submission, or it could be to view the resource you just created with the form, but you expect to be redirected away from the current page with the completed form on it.
 There are two exceptions to this expectation

 1. When the server responds with a 4XX status code.
 This is common if you submit a form with the wrong information in it and the server will respond with a 422 Unprocessable Entity status
 2. When the server responds with a 5XX status code of which the most common is 500 Internal Server Error.